omeka/omeka-s-enduser/docs/modules/scripto/index.md

 The items and media are organized into an item set and then synced with a project in Scripto.
 Content made within Scripto can be periodically imported into Omeka S as item and media metadata.

+All content creation (transcription, translation, or description) takes place on the [public face](/modules/scripto/scriptoPublicView/) of your Scripto [project](/modules/scripto/scriptoproject/)

 ## Concepts and Terminology

 A Scripto **Project** allows you to organize the materials you want to work with, and set how you intend to work with them.
 A project can either transcribe, translate, or describe; it cannot do more than one.